Code-Institute-Submissions/flx-tool/README.md

 # 8: Problem Solving
 * I wanted the navbar logo to be centered on mobile devices but couldn't figure out how to achieve my goal.
 I Googled my problem and found [Zim's response on StackOverflow](https://stackoverflow.com/a/54574324).
 By altering this users code I was able to achieve the look I was going for with ease.
 * I wanted the "Get Started!" button to take the user to the first piece of content on the page.
 However I didn't like how there was no transition, just an instant page jump.
 I was able to find a solution by [Arseniy-II on StackOverflow](https://stackoverflow.com/a/56895999) and thus enhancing the user experience by smoothly transitioning to the first header.
-* Some of the colour combinations I chose didn't pass the Color Contrast Accessibility Validator, so I had to increase the contrast on some elements by changing the colours slightly.
+* Some colour combinations I chose didn't pass the Color Contrast Accessibility Validator, so I had to increase the contrast on some elements by changing the colours slightly.
+* I added hover effects to the nav bar items, however I didn't want this hover effect to impact the last nav link which is the external link due to styling.
+How I fixed it is I added it's very own :hover effect which is the same as when it's not being hover over.
+There are probably better ways to do this, like for example using :nth-child(-n+3), however I couldn't get this to work.
+*
 # 9: Code Validation
 HTML was Validated using the [W3 Validator](https://validator.w3.org/) and returned no errors.